isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/configure-microservices.md

 <img src="assets/download-json.png" alt="download json" width=500>

-You have now configured the JWT authentication details and have also downloaded the private key and the service JSON.
+You have now configured the JWT authentication details and have also downloaded the private key and the service details JSON.
 Keep these two files handy as these files are required in the next section.

 ### Add IMS configuration to the environment